yeasin-riyad/Asset-Management-System-Server/README.md

 The server includes comprehensive error handling to provide informative error messages and appropriate HTTP status codes for various scenarios such as invalid input, unauthorized access, or resource not found.

-### Deployment

-To deploy this server to a production environment:

-1. Set up your environment variables in the production environment.
-2. Use a process manager like **PM2** to run the server continuously:
-    ```bash
-    npm install -g pm2
-    pm2 start server.js
-    ```
-3. Ensure MongoDB is properly configured and accessible from your production server.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any bug fixes or enhancements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. client.
-Data Validation: Ensures data integrity by validating inputs using middleware and Mongoose schemas.